YUSOSEN!

 [1] MANEI MARU was also known as BANEI MARU and MEN’EI MARU.

-[2] The Japanese used the phonetic Katakana syllabary to describe place names for most locations outside of Japanese territory and China.
+[2] Described as "Kananbena".
+The Japanese used the phonetic Katakana syllabary to describe place names for most locations outside of Japanese territory and China.
 In most cases these Katakana names were phonetic representations of original English, Spanish, Dutch, Malay and Indonesian names.
 In some cases, the Bahasa Indonesia rendering of the name was different from the Colonial Dutch rendering of the same name.
 After Indonesia's independence from the Netherlands there were a number of name changes with Dutch and Anglo names excised.
-Thus, the noted locations given in the TROM are speculative at best.
-The authors wish to acknowledge the assistance of Erich Muehlthaler of Germany in this task.
+Thus, the noted locations given in the TROM are somewhat speculative.
+The authors wish to acknowledge the assistance of Mr. Erich Muehlthaler of Germany and Mr. Gilbert Casse of France.

 - Bob Hackett and Peter Cundall.